akauppi/aside-keys/README.md

    VITE_AUTH_DOMAIN=....firebaseapp.com
    ```

 Note that the degree of secrecy concerning those values is arguable.
 On the one side, they are visible for anyone using your web app.
-On the other, Google recommends *not* keeping them in version control (which is why we create the `.env.local` file).
+On the other, Google recommends *not* keeping them in version control.

 It also seems that whether you create the values via Firebase or Google Identity Platform might affect this.
 If you use the latter, restrict their powers to authentication only: